michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-02-12-newsletter.md

   examination][rbf report] of almost two dozen popular Bitcoin wallets, block explorers, and other services to see how they handled either sending or receiving RBF transactions (including fee bumps).
-His report provides visual examples of how many systems fail to handle RBF correctly.
-This is done not to criticize the pioneering developers of those systems, but to help all Bitcoin developers learn how to master the powerful fee-management capability that RBF provides.
-The report also highlights several RBF-related usability enhancements some software have adopted and that other programs may want to consider using for themselves.
+His report provides visual examples, both good and bad, of how many systems handle RBF transactions.
+The examples of problems are not made to criticize the pioneering developers of those systems, but to help all Bitcoin developers learn how to master the powerful fee-management capability that RBF provides.
   Based on the examples collected, the report concludes with a summary of recommendations for developers.

 ## Notable code changes